civil-society-dev/civilsociety.dev/content/projects/wild-cloud/index.md

 ### Architecture

-The Soverign cloud allows individuals and organizations (cloud admins) to install and manage a full Kubernetes cluster (using K3s) made of one or multiple computers on their own premises.
+Wild Cloud allows individuals and organizations (cloud admins) to install and manage a full Kubernetes cluster (using K3s) made of one or multiple computers on their own premises.
 Kubernetes manages much of the complexity of maintaining the health of your cloud and managing the applications deployed in it.

 ### Applications